Ski Cross — Targeting Beijing 2022

 She entered the final weekend of the season in La Plagne, France leading Switzerland's Fanny Smith by just ten points.

-In what’s been called the most thrilling finish to a season in ski cross history, the two lined up against each other in the final – winner take all.
+In what's been called the most thrilling finish to a season in ski cross history, the two lined up beside each other in the final.

 Out of the start gate it looked like Marielle might have the edge, but Fanny made an aggressive pass going into the first turn to solidify the holeshot.

-Over the next minute, Marielle slowly reeled her in and on the final turn, she slipped past Fanny to take her second Crystal Globe in three years.
+Over the next minute, Marielle slowly reeled her in on the final turn, she slipped past Fanny to take her second Crystal Globe in three years